krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==
+= 2021.03.23    - version 1.5.0 =
+* Feature       - Added support to automatically populate the data-purchase-amount when using a shortcode on a product or cart page as long as no purchase amount has been specified.
+* Fix           - We now update the placement purchase amount properly when updating the cart on the cart page.
+* Fix           - Fixed an issue of not including taxes in the variable product price.
+* Fix           - Fixed a error caused by the global post variable not being present on a page.

 = 2021.02.25    - version 1.4.4 =
 * Enhancement   - Add support for France, Canada and New Zealand.